Simplistik78/OMNI/README.md

 3. Ensure firewall isn't blocking connection to shalazam.info
 4. Try "Reset All Arrows" to refresh map
 5. Try switching maps using the right-click menu
+6. Ensure the OCR overlay is positioned over just the first line of test in chat box.(majority of the time this is going to be the problem)
 ### Performance Issues

 1. Increase capture interval in context menu